 Design highlights include:

-Here is a short video about sizing and fitting the Clickit harness
+Here is a short video about the features, option, sizing and fitting the Clickit Terrain car seatbelt harness

 See below for the Sleepy Pod Clickit Sport Crash test:

-The Ruffwear Load Up Harness is a vehicle travel harness designed to safely transport dogs to and from adventures.
+The Ruffwear Load Up Harness is a vehicle travel harness or dog sealt belt harness that is designed to safely transport dogs to and from adventures.
 Ruffwear is a quality product that only uses strength-rated hardware and components.

-Ruffwear combined their extensive harness design knowledge with strength-rated hardware to build a specific vehicle restraint harness for dogs.
+Ruffwear is known for a high quality prodcut and combines their extensive harness design knowledge with strength-rated hardware to build a specific vehicle restraint harness for dogs.

 The harness is also designed with the dog’s comfort and safety in mind and the dog’s ability to move comfortably in the back seat was built into the design.